amoradinejad/limHaloPT/README.md

 - cosmology.c: This module includes function to compute the cosmological quantities at the level of background and perturbations.

-- utilities.c: This module contains some utility functions such as a function to build a dynamically allocated 1-dimensional array, which can be used by the rest of the modules of the package.
+- utilities.c: This module contains some utility functions such as a function to build a dynamically allocated 1-dimensional array, which can be used by the rest of the modules of the package. <br>

 ## Basic usage